ionic-team/ionic-docs/src/pages/angular/slides.md

 </swiper>
 ```

 > Importing `swiper-bundle.min.css` imports styles for all modules.
 When using the SCSS or Less styles, you will need to import the styles for each module.
-See [https://swiperjs.com/angular#styles](https://swiperjs.com/angular#styles) for a full list of stylesheets.
+See <a href="https://swiperjs.com/angular#styles" target="_blank" rel="noopener noreferrer">https://swiperjs.com/angular#styles</a> for a full list of stylesheets.

 ## Properties